Ricardo-Luis/ME2/website/installation.md

 > This material is taken from _**Computational Thinking**, a live online Julia/Pluto textbook._ [(computationalthinking.mit.edu)](https://computationalthinking.mit.edu)

-## Step 1: Install Julia 1.7.2
+## Step 1: Install Julia

-Go to [https://julialang.org/downloads](https://julialang.org/downloads) and download the current stable release, Julia 1.7.2, using the correct version for your operating system (Linux x86, Mac, Windows, etc).
+Go to [https://julialang.org/downloads](https://julialang.org/downloads) and download the current stable release of Julia, using the correct version for your operating system (Linux x86, Mac, Windows, etc).

 *Mac users beware!* Do **not** download the ARM/M-series version of Julia!
 It is still experimental and some packages will not work.